amitrani6/Predicting_Election_Results_With_Census_Data/README.md

 ### Model 8: XGBoost

-Random forest performed best on the engineered features data frame with previous electoral history included.
+XGBoost performed best on the engineered features data frame with previous electoral history included and the standard features data frame with only census data.
 The best parameters are listed below; they were the same for each model.

 #### Standard Features: